On FT Energy Source:

 The story notes that the IPCC highlights 54 ‘key uncertainties’ in its 2007 report, but it picks out four key areas of concern:

 Regional climate prediction: “To plan for the future, people need to know how their local conditions will change, not how the average global temperature will climb.
 Yet researchers are still struggling to develop tools to accurately forecast climate changes for the twenty-first century at the local and regional level.”
-This makes it difficult for countries to make specific adaptation plans – and simply extrapolating from global forecasts risks enhancing weaknesses in the broader model.
+Simply extrapolating from global forecasts risks enhancing weaknesses in the broader model, making it difficult for countries to make specific adaptation plans.
+Read more

 From China Daily